 Diabetes Type 2 can present itself through the interactions of specific Organ Systems according to Chinese medical theory.
 While no patient is a textbook case, these patterns help to guide us so that we can disseminate a diagnosis based on TCM.
 Most of those who have diabetes will have more than one pattern of imbalance and will require several herbal formulas.

 Spleen Qi Deficiency

 This pattern is indicated with loose stools, low energy, distention and gas after meals, weak limbs, scallops on the side of the tongue, and sometimes a loss of appetite.
 Spleen Qi Deficiency is also indicated in cases of insulin resistance and hypoglycemia which are often considered pre-diabetic conditions.
-As mentioned earlier, the pancreas is a part of the Spleen organ system, and a Spleen imbalance is typical when dealing with diabetes.
+The pancreas is a part of the Spleen energetic organ system, and a Spleen imbalance is typical when dealing with diabetes.
 Restore the Middle Way formula is used with Temple of Health formula to address Spleen-Pancreas imbalances and deficiency.

 Kidney Yin Deficiency

 Yin Deficiency would generally include thirst, dry mouth, frequent urination of dark urine, and soreness in the lower back and knees.
 This is a common early indication of diabetes, but aspects of Yin Deficiency are typically present throughout the disease process.
 As the body works to purge the insidious pathogenic Dampness due to a damaged Spleen energetic system, the Yin is consumed.
 Yin represents substance in the body, and compromising Yin leads to premature aging in diabetes.
 As the disease progresses the Yin substance consumed can include the myelin sheath of the nerves leading to neuropathy.
 Consider Yin Valley formula; in cases of neuropathy considered adding Blood Mansion formula.